freeCodeCamp/freeCodeCamp/guide/english/javascript/additional-javascript-resources/index.md

 *   [Brackets](http://brackets.io)

+    Lightweight text editor featuring inline editors, live previews, and allows you to quick edit and live highlight with your LESS and SCSS files.

 *   [Sublime Text](https://www.sublimetext.com)
     Sublime Text is a cross-platform editor featuring a Python API.
 Free to download and evaluate, but requires a license for continued use.

+    A cross-platform editor with a Python API.
+It features many shortcuts, key bindings and visual customization.

 ## Online Editors